 Erosion Control With Native Plants

 Soil erosion is a serious issue.
-Whether it is the wind whipping the topsoil off a farm or a water gully in a field, keeping the soil intact can be difficult.
-Not only does soil loss impact you, the soil can clog storm drains and water features such as streams and rivers.
+Whether the wind whips the topsoil off a farm or a water gully in a field, keeping the soil intact to control erosion can be difficult.
+Not only does soil loss impact you, but the soil can clog storm drains and water features such as streams and rivers.

-Lack of erosion control caused the Dust Bowl, where fierce sandstorms of soil covered the country.
+Lack of erosion control caused the Dust Bowl when fierce sandstorms covered the country.
 Soil even covered houses with drifts.
-Millions of acres had to be abandoned.
-Farms drowned in dirt drifts.
-The USDA revised its recommendations for farmers, so this would not happen again.
+Millions of acres had to be abandoned, and farms drowned in dirt drifts.
+The USDA revised its recommendations for farmers so this would not happen again.

 Wind erosion is principally controlled by planting perennial plants and hedges as windbreaks on the edges of fields under cultivation.
 Planting cover crops to anchor the soil is important when the land is laying fallow.
 Usually, legumes are planted with the added benefit of adding nitrogen to the soil.